mobie/mobie.github.io/specs/mobie_spec.md

 		- `opacity`: The alpha value used for blending segmentation and image data in the viewer.
 		- `resolution3dView`: Resolution used for the 3d viewer, in physical units.
 Only relevant if 'showSelectedSegmentsIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.
 		- `scatterPlotAxes`: The names of columns which should be used for the scatter plot.
 Contains a list of strings.
-		- `selectedSegmentIds`: List of selected segment ids.
+		- `selectedSegmentIds`: List of selected segment ids, each of the form sourceName;timePoint;label_id.
 Contains a list of strings.
 		- `showScatterPlot`: Whether to show the scatter plot.
 The default is 'false', i.e. if this property is not present the scatter plot should not be shown.
 		- `showSelectedSegmentsIn3d`: Whether to show the selected segments in the 3d viewer.
+		- `showTable`: Show the table GUI element.
+Default is true (if the display has a table).
 		- `sources`: The segmentation sources that are part of this display group.
 Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
 		- `tables`: The tables to load for this display.
 Must include the default table as the first item.
 Contains a list with items:
 			- ``:
 			- ``:
 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].
+		- `visible`: Are the sources of this display visible?
+Default is true.
 	- `sourceAnnotationDisplay`:  The fields `sources`, `tableData`, `tables`, `opacity`, `lut` and `name` are required.
 		- `colorByColumn`:
 		- `lut`: The look-up-table for categorical coloring modes.
 		- `name`:
 		- `opacity`: The alpha value used for blending segmentation and image data in the viewer.
 		- `scatterPlotAxes`: The names of columns which should be used for the scatter plot.
 Contains a list of strings.
-		- `selectedAnnotationIds`: List of selected source annotation ids.
+		- `selectedAnnotationIds`: List of selected source annotation ids, each of the form timePoint;annotationId.
 Contains a list of strings.
 		- `showScatterPlot`: Whether to show the scatter plot.
 The default is 'false', i.e. if this property is not present the scatter plot should not be shown.
+		- `showTable`: Show the table GUI element.
+Default is true.
 		- `sources`: Contains array with items of type [None](#None-metadata)
 		- `tableData`: Contains a [tableData](#tableData-metadata).
 		- `tables`: The tables to load for this display.
 Must include the default table as the first item.
 Contains a list with items:
 			- ``:
 			- ``:
 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].
+		- `visible`: Is the color overlay of this display visible?
+Default is true.
 - `sourceTransforms`: The source transformations of this view.
 The transformations must be defined in the physical coordinate space and are applied in addition to the transformations given in the bdv.xml.
 Contains a list with items:
 	- `affine`: Affine transformation applied to a list of sources.
 The fields `parameters` and `sources` are required.
 		- `name`: